AlarkaSanyal/SimpleJavaExamples/README.md

 **Concept**
 * Concept is similar to applying depth first search in each side from a point "matrix[row][col]" in the full matrix and at each step where matrix[row][col] == "oldColor", replace it with "newColor".

+### 12. EightQueens
+Place 8 queens in a chess board such that node of them can attack each other.

+**Concept**
+* Check explanatory comments in code.

 ## Sorting Examples

 ### 1. MergeSort